documentcloud/documentcloud/app/views/help/tour.markdown

 ## <span id="analytic_tools">Try our analytic tools.</span>

-DocumentCloud gives reporters a great set of analytic tools for working with large and small documents.
+sourceAFRICA gives reporters a great set of analytic tools for working with large and small documents.
 When a document is uploaded, we run it through OCR, which extracts letters and words from each documents' image.
 But that's not all.

 Search for [source: "House Committee on the Judiciary"][].